cloudmesh/useful-introduction_to_cloud-2015/docs/source/cloudmesh/setup/yaml.rst

 This will create a `~/.cloudmesh` directory with some basic yaml files that you will need to modify.

-Adding FutureGrid Openstack clouds on sierra and india to the yaml file
+Adding FutureSystems Openstack clouds on sierra and india to the yaml file
 ----------------------------------------------------------------------

-For FutureGrid we have additionally provided a script that automatically creates some yaml files from the installation.
-In future FutureGrid will provide directly a yaml for cloudmesh so that this step is unnecessary.
+For FutureSystems we have additionally provided a script that automatically creates some yaml files from the installation.
+In future FutureSystems will provide directly a yaml for cloudmesh so that this step is unnecessary.
 Before you can execute this command you maust make sure that you can log into india and sierra via ssh.
 Once you have verified this for example with::